 - an inability to perform regular activities due to pain

 - increased sensitivity to light and sound that lying quietly in a darkened room relieves

-- the time of onset
+- the time that symptoms start

 - the nature of the headache

 - any noticeable indicators of migraine, such as aura

 - any medications used and the effect that they had

 The International Headache Society recommend the “5, 4, 3, 2, 1” criteria to diagnose migraine without aura.
 This number series stands for:

 - having five or more attacks, each with a duration of 4 hours to 3 days

 - the headache having at least two of the following qualities: